 Eyeing a Future Without Glaucoma

-Research and Innovations Stelth Ng hasn’t let his life with glaucoma slow him down from pursuing his passions while still getting the treatment he needs.
+Research and Innovations Stelth Ng hasn’t let his life with glaucoma slow him down from pursuing his passions.

 Glaucoma is one of the most common sight-threatening diseases in the world, affecting about 400,000 Canadians and 70 million people worldwide.
 A disease largely associated with aging, it can also affect children and young adults.
 Stelth Ng is a 27-year-old musician and filmmaker living with glaucoma.
 He’s also blind in one eye and knows the impact the disease can have on one’s life.